 1. The beginning of the gospel of Saint Matthew highlights Jesus as the son of David and as the most awaited king whose name Jesus means to save people from their sins.
 The Jews were expecting a king to deliver them from their external enemies yet God sent His only Son to deliver them from the very source of enslavement – sin and death.
 This is yet another example of how God’s ways are not man’s ways (Isaiah 55:8).

 3. The gospel also presents a man named Joseph.
-He was a righteous man who was engaged to Mary although she became pregnant before they could any relations.
-It was too much for Joseph who decided to divorce her quietly but God intervened though His angel.
-This is another example of How God truly cares.
+He was a righteous man who was engaged to Mary although she became pregnant before they could have any relations.
+It was too much for Joseph so he decided to divorce her quietly but then God intervened though His angel.
+This is yet another example of How God truly cares.
 He intervenes in a man’s life in order that His will be fulfilled.
-He uses people as partners in order that His plan of salvation will be carried through.
-Do we make ourselves available to Him as His partners?
+He uses people as His partners in order that His plan of salvation will be carried out.
+Do we make ourselves available to be used by God to implement His will?